ultrinnan/docker-compose-lemp/README.md

 This is for virtual hosts.
 The default value for this is `./config/vhosts`.
 You can place your virtual hosts conf files here.

-> Make sure you add an entry to your system's `hosts` file for each virtual host.
+> Make sure you add an entry to your system's `hosts` file for each virtual host by editing `/etc/hosts` file.
+>
+> Example: `127.0.0.1   test.local`

+Recommended naming convention is same as for document root - `site_{my_vhost_name}.conf`.
+This will prevent vhosts configs from version control.

 _**APACHE_LOG_DIR**_

 This will be used to store Apache logs.
 The default value for this is `./logs/apache2`.
+Will be created after first run.

 _**MYSQL_LOG_DIR**_

 This will be used to store Apache logs.
 The default value for this is `./logs/mysql`.
+Will be created after first run.

 ## Web Server